khanglam/TradingBot_AutoResearch/README.md

 # Project: TradingBot v2 — Autoresearch for Trading Strategies
 Build a clean, minimal, production-minded autoresearch system from scratch.
 Do NOT port the old codebase line-by-line.
 Preserve the *intent* below.

+## Canonical reference: karpathy/autoresearch
+Study and mirror the *structure and discipline* of https://github.com/karpathy/autoresearch — not the ML domain.
+Karpathy’s repo is the template for how autonomous research should feel: tiny surface area, one mutable file, fixed evaluator, human edits only `program.md`.

 ## North star